About Patty Ritchie

 In the Senate, she has authored over 60 new laws that seek to create better opportunity and improve the quality of life for her constituents and citizens of our state, voted to cut taxes to their lowest rates in generations and supported a property tax cap that’s saving homeowners millions of dollars each year.
 She delivered record aid to local schools, to help ensure a quality education for every student and, as a grandmother, has made a priority of issues affecting health care, children and families.

-Senator Ritchie recognizes the vital role of agriculture in strengthening and growing the economy of rural Upstate communities and, as Chair of the Agriculture Committee, she reversed budget cuts and secured record funding to programs that help strengthen the bottom lines of hardworking farmers.
+Senator Ritchie recognizes the vital role of agriculture in strengthening and growing the economy of rural Upstate communities and, as the past Chair of the Agriculture Committee, she reversed budget cuts and secured record funding to programs that help strengthen the bottom lines of hardworking farmers.
 Her “Young Farmers” and “Grown in New York” initiatives are providing millions of dollars to promote innovation and preserve the future of family farming for generations.

 As the representative of Fort Drum, the Northeast’s largest military installation and Upstate New York’s biggest employer, she has championed the cause of service men and women and veterans, and their families, and led community and statewide opposition to federal budget cuts to the post and our strong national defense.